 - Phone screening.
-When the candidate answered your call, how did they sound?
+When the candidate answered your call for the phone interview, how did they sound?
 Were they easy to converse with?
 These immediate impressions may cause you to judge their experience more positively and even overlook red flags.
-On the other hand, if they were difficult to understand due to an accent, for instance, or spoke broken English, you may have assumed they were less intelligent, or socially awkward.
+On the other hand, if they were difficult to understand due to an accent, for instance, or spoke broken English, you may have assumed they were less intelligent or socially awkward.

 - Initial meeting.
 During the first interview, candidates work hard to create a good first impression.
 While important, we shouldn’t let that influence the rest of the interview.
 The same can be said about someone who makes a less-than-stellar first impression.
 Remember, physical appearance tends to be the most influential aspect of the halo effect.
 Just because someone is tall doesn’t mean that they are intelligent and a great leader.

 - Interview questions.
 Say that a candidate gives you a “perfect” answer to your first question.
 As a result of that answer, you are more likely to score the following answers high as well, even if they were poor.

 How to Minimize the Halo Effect in Hiring